-The Company's interim condensed consolidated financial statements are the responsibility of the Company's management, and have been approved by the Board of Directors.
-The interim condensed consolidated financial statements were prepared by the Company's management in accordance with international financial reporting standards.
-The Company's interim condensed consolidated financial statements include certain amounts based on the use of estimates and assumptions.
-Management has established these amounts in a reasonable manner, in order to ensure that the interim condensed consolidated financial statements are presented fairly in all material respects.
+The Company's audited annual consolidated financial statements are the responsibility of the Company's management, and have been approved by the Board.
+The Company's audited annual consolidated financial statements were prepared by the Company's management in accordance with IFRS.
+The Company's audited annual consolidated financial statements include certain amounts based on the use of estimates and assumptions.
+Management has established these amounts in a reasonable manner, in order to ensure that the Company's audited annual consolidated financial statements are presented fairly in all material respects.